Skip to main content

 Village Park

 Village Park is where the Point Park community gathers when the weather is nice.
-On a sunny day, the tables and chairs in this city park on the corner of Boulevard of the Allies will be packed with people eating, visiting and studying.
-It's also the location of many annual events such as Spring Fling and Pioneer Community Day.
+On a sunny day, the tables and chairs in this city park on the corner of Boulevard of the Allies are packed with people eating, visiting and studying.
+It's also the location of annual events such as Spring Fling and Pioneer Community Day.
 Village Park features a waterfall that's a popular spot for taking photos.

 A crowd of students cross Boulevard of the Allies.